 The mean proportion of correct responses was submitted to an ANOVA with Emotion (Happiness, Pleasure, Fear, and Sadness) and Morph Type (Full, F0, and Timbre) as repeated measures factors and Group (professionals, amateurs, and non-musicians) as a between subjects-factor (see Table 5).
 For the parallel Bayesian ANOVA, please refer to S8 on OSF.

 The results revealed significant main effects of Emotion and Morph Type, which were qualified by an interaction between Emotion and Morph Type.
-Please note that these effects were already present in the two datasets that entered the current data (reported in 14, 2024 and Part I above).
+Please note that these effects were already present in the two datasets that entered the current data (reported in Nussbaum et al. 2024 14, and Part I above).
 Because they afford no new information, they are not further detailed here.
 Crucially, however, we found no main effect involving Group and only a trend for an interaction between Group and Morph Type.

 Please insert Table 5 about here -